BryanL2303/BB-21st-Portal/README.md

 2. Fixed incorrect comments in user guide
 3. Added route to help page from main app
 4. Resized images in user guide

+3 September 2024
+1. Create AdminPage to view all tables and data
+2. Create css for desktop version of administrator page
+3. Create controller for administrator page with CRUD functions
+4. Add route to administrator controller api
+5. Add link to administrator page from navigation menu
+6. Create DatabaseTable to display in AdminPage with functions to CRUD database entries